samuelwilliams413/samuelwilliams413.github.io/tg/dark/charity.md

 For a given task

-- Roll one die for humanity if task is humanly possible
+- Roll one die if task is humanly possible
-- Roll one die for Virtue if the task is related to your occupation
+- Roll one die if the task is related to your occupation
-- Roll one die for Temptation if you will risk your humanity
+- Roll one die for Insight if you will risk your humanity

 Your highest die shows how well you do.